RPT-ANALYSIS-After Web stocks boom, investors wary but rout unlikely

 The Internet and the ways people use and access it have been transformed in the past 14 years.
 In 1999, it was mainly through slow dial-up services using a desktop computer, now there is faster broadband and mobile access from phones and tablets.
 Web-based advertising has grown into a mature, viable business, and computing speeds support video and sophisticated gaming.

-"What you had then was 100 times the volume of stock with little to none of the credibility or weight in the marketplace that a Facebook or a Twitter has today," said Dachis.
+"What you had then was 100 times the volume of stock with little to none of the credibility or weight in the marketplace that a Facebook or a Twitter has today," Dachis said.
 "Nobody denies now the growth of online advertising or digital marketing."

 WARNING SIGNS

-That is not to say there aren't warning signs.
+That is not to say there are not warning signs.
 The 160-percent gain in shares of Twitter since its November initial public offering raises awkward questions about the levels of speculative froth given the company has not yet earned a cent.

 According to CB Insights, there are 26 U.S. tech companies that have raised financing at valuations of $1 billion or more and that could go public in 2014, including Uber and Square.